MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 3. Select a method in **cal_params_FLOPs.py**.
 Then, run this file to get params_count and FLOPs.

 ## Summary
 To analyze the complexity, we have summarized the source codes of mainstream algorithms.
-The code links are shown in the table, sorted as PyTorch version and TensorFlow version.
+The code links are shown in the table, sorted as MATLAB, PyTorch and TensorFlow.
 In this stage, the size of reconstructed image is set as 256 * 256 * 28, following the work of Meng et al. The parameter counts and floating-point operation counts(FLOPs) are utilized to evaluate the complexity.
 In addition, according to different reference, the average PSNR and SSIM on 10 scenes of KAIST Dataset are listed.

 <table align = "center">
    <tr align = "center">